-Ultimately, the need to get IT involved proves detrimental to what users actually want to do on their first day – start working without time-wasting.
-Thankfully for businesses in Microsoft’s ecosystem, there is a underrated solution eliminating these problems for users.
+Ultimately, the need to get IT involved proves detrimental to what staff actually want to do on their first day – start working without time-wasting.
+Thankfully for businesses in Microsoft’s ecosystem, there is a underrated solution eliminating these problems for staff.

-Windows AutoPilot has been on the market for over two years and is one of the best new cloud-based technologies gradually phasing out these old pain-points with automated deployment and self-service setup, but one thing we’ve commonly seen online is the over-emphasis on its benefits for IT.
-What about the benefits for users?
+Windows Autopilot has been on the market for over two years and is one of the best new cloud-based technologies gradually phasing out these old pain-points with automated deployment and self-service setup, but one thing we’ve commonly seen online is the over-emphasis on its benefits for IT.
+What about the benefits for new staff?

-Here’s the current big benefits and reasons for users and what it contributes to the modern workplace journey – so you can help get your IT and team-leaders on-board with it faster.
+Here’s the current big benefits and reasons for new staff and what it contributes to the modern workplace journey – so you can help get your IT and team-leaders on-board with it faster.

 #1 – Self-service new device setup

-Windows AutoPilot makes workplace devices configured and ready out of the box with its self-deploying mode, which is where the user only needs to turn on the device to get working.
+Windows Autopilot makes workplace devices configured and ready out of the box with its self-deploying mode, which is where the new staff member only needs to turn on the device to get working.

 For those unaware, self-deploying mode automatically joins a new work device into the company’s Azure Active Directory (Azure AD), enrols it into Intune for mobile device management (MDM) and takes care of all apps, certificates, policies and networking profiles provisioned on the device.
-In other words, all the setup is automated before the user gets it.
+In other words, all the setup is automated before the new staff member receives it!

-There’s been a lot of emphasis across the Internet on how great this feature is for businesses and IT – and it is – but end-users also get a ton of convenience from this underutilised feature.
+There’s been a lot of emphasis across the Internet on how great this feature is for businesses and IT – and it is – but staff members also get a ton of convenience from this underutilised feature.

-Users don’t have to worry about sitting through complex setup processes or getting something wrong with their new device.
-The only interaction is turning the device on, connecting it to a network and verifying credentials, with everything after automated by AutoPilot.
+When setting up new staff you no longer have to worry about sitting through complex setup processes or getting something wrong with their new device.
+The only interaction is turning the device on, connecting it to a network and verifying credentials, with everything after automated by Autopilot.